TimOwe/asd-acme/README.md

 2. Click `install` on the slack button
 3. On slack, create a new application, enable integrations and copy the webhook URL
 4. Paste this webhook url into the firebase configuration page and select a channel and name for the integration

+### Testing
+The project utilises cypress.js for automated integration testing and Jest for unit testing.

 # Commands
 Setup project: `npm install`